alufers/ccaligner-gui/README.md

 # CCAligner-gui

 This is a QT GUI frontend for [CCAligner](https://github.com/saurabhshri/CCAligner).
-It allows you to configure the options of CCAligner intuitively. *The project is in a very early stage and lacks many features which will be added later.*
+It allows you to configure the options of CCAligner intuitively.

 ![video demo](demo.gif)